Archives West Finding Aid

 Preferred Citation

-item description and date.
+Item description and date.
 Collection Title.
 Collection Number.
 Box and Folder numbers.
-Montana Historical Society Research Center, Archives, Helena, Montana.
+Montana Historical Society Library & Archives.
+Helena, Montana.

 Administrative InformationReturn to Top